zichang06/MEAPCN/README.md

 # MEAPCN
-Code and VOP dataset for Point Cloud Completion via Multi-Scale Edge Convolution and Attention.
+Thanks for your visit.
+Code and VOP dataset will come soon.